I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksdisableevent.md

 <p>The <b>KsDisableEvent </b>function returns STATUS_SUCCESS if successful, or an error specific to the event being enabled.
 The function always sets the IO_STATUS_BLOCK.Information field of the PIRP.IoStatus element within the IRP to zero.
 It does not set the IO_STATUS_BLOCK.Status field, nor does it complete the IRP.</p>

 ## -remarks
 <p>It is important that the remove handler synchronize with event generation to ensure that when the event is removed from the list, it is not currently being serviced.
 Access to this list is assumed to be controlled with the lock passed. </p>

-<p>It is important that the remove handler synchronize with event generation to ensure that when the event is removed from the list, it is not currently being serviced.
-Access to this list is assumed to be controlled with the lock passed. </p>

 ## -requirements